rogerlew/human-technological-systems/readme.md

 ### Week 4 - Human Technological Systems and Innovative Disruption

+**Read:**

-Read: Kim Vincente.
+Kim Vincente.
 (2004).
 The Human Factor.
 Chapter 2.
 Why is Technology So Out Of Control?
-Walking Around Half-Blind. y Clayton M. Christensen, Michael E. Raynor, and Rory McDonald (2015).
+Walking Around Half-Blind.

+Clayton M. Christensen, Michael E. Raynor, and Rory McDonald (2015).
 What Is Disruptive Innovation?
 Harvard Business Review https://hbr.org/2015/12/what-is-disruptive-innovation

-Assignment 2: Identify and describe a human technology system that could benefit from innovative disruption or is undergoing innovative disruption.
+**Assignment 2:** Identify and describe a human technology system that could benefit from innovative disruption or is undergoing innovative disruption.
 Describe challenges faced by the innovative disruption and how you could help to solve those challenges.

 ### Week 5 - Human Performance and Evaluation
  - Primary task performance